Title 42 expires tonight. Here's what happens next - Local News 8

 Title 8 will be back in effect

-Once Title 42 lifts, the US government will return to a decades-old section of US code, known as Title 8, which Homeland Security Secretary Alejandro Mayorkas has warned last week would carry “more severe” consequences for migrants found to be entering the country without a legal basis.
+Once Title 42 lifts, the US government will return to a decades-old section of US code known as Title 8, which Homeland Security Secretary Alejandro Mayorkas has warned would carry “more severe” consequences for migrants found to be entering the country without a legal basis.

 But the processing time for Title 8 can be lengthy, posing a steep challenge for authorities facing a high number of border arrests.
 By comparison, the processing time under Title 42 hovered around 30 minutes because migrants could be quickly expelled, whereas under Title 8, the process can take over an hour.